codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 This pipeline

 1. Checks out source code from any connected trigger
-1. Creates a docker image (assumes a multi-stage Dockerfile)
+1. Creates a Docker image (assumes a multi-stage Dockerfile)
 1. Deploys the image to a Kubernetes cluster